Ralph Austin Bard: Bard's memorandum to Stimson

 On August 6, 1945, the first atomic bomb was dropped on the Japanese city of Hiroshima without the warning that Bard recommended, inflicting approximately 70,000 deaths, including 20,000 Japanese combatants and 20,000 Korean slave laborers.
 On August 8, the Soviet Union declared war on Japan and launched the invasion of Manchuria which decimated the already-weakening Manchukuo Imperial Army.
 On August 9, a second bomb was used on the Japanese city of Nagasaki, killing approximately 35,000 people, including 27,778 Japanese munitions employees, 2,000 Korean slave laborers, and 150 Japanese combatants.
 On August 15, the Emperor announced the surrender of Japan.

 Bard submitted his resignation as Under Secretary at about the time the Interim Committee made its recommendation to Truman on the use of the bomb.
 He left his post a month later.
 There is no evidence that he resigned in disagreement with the recommendation or because his own recommendations to Stimson were not followed.

 Later life

 In 1946, Bard received the Navy's Distinguished Service Medal.
 In his later years, he made his residence in Lake Forest, Illinois.
 He was honorary chair of the committee that brought the captured German submarine U-505 to the Museum of Science and Industry in Chicago.
-He received the Navy's Distinguished Civilian Service Award in 1954, and he died in a nursing home in Deerfield, Illinois on April 5, 1975, at age 91.
-He is buried in the Lake Forest Cemetery.
+He received the Navy's Distinguished Civilian Service Award in 1954, and he died in a nursing home in Deerfield, Illinois, on April 5, 1975, at age 91.
+He is buried in Lake Forest Cemetery.